 Challenge of the Yukon (AKA Sgt.
 Preston of the Yukon) – Set in, yes, Canada’s Yukon, this series leaned towards a younger audience, with rather simplistic plots and characterizations.
 Not a western because it’s a northern, episodes follow Sgt.
 Preston (of the North-West Mounted) as he tracks down various criminals in the snowy north, with the help of his sidekick, the wonder dog King.
 Blizzards abound.

-Richard Diamond, Private Detective – Yet another radio show which transitioned to television, radio’s Richard Diamond was played by multi-talented performer and film star Dick Powell, and while a dramatic detective show, episodes often veered into outright silliness.
+Richard Diamond, Private Detective – Yet another radio show which transitioned to television, radio’s Richard Diamond was played by multi-talented performer and film star Dick Powell, and while a detective show, episodes often veered towards outright silliness.
 In one episode one of Diamond’s neighbours is so thoroughly exasperated by Diamond’s musical performances, he hires a thug to stop him from singing.
 Another episode has Diamond tasked with guarding a seal.
 Other episodes are played almost straight, although most end with Powell singing.